List of Spider-Man and His Amazing Friends characters: Lightwave

 Lightwave's real name is Aurora Dante.
 Like her older half-brother Bobby Drake (a.k.a. the superhero Iceman), Lightwave is a mutant.
 She can manipulate and control light.
 Her other light-based powers include a powerful laser blast and a photon force field.
 She can also transform herself into light; in such a form, she is able to exist in the vacuum of outer space.

 Lightwave's only appearance was in "Save the GuardStar", the final episode of the 1980s cartoon.
 She is voiced by Marlene Aragon.
 Bobby Drake explains his heretofore unknown sister as a half-sister with whom he shares the same mother.

 An agent of S.H.I.E.L.D., Lightwave is considered a traitor, due to mind control by rogue S.H.I.E.L.D. agent Buzz Mason.
 Mason induces Lightwave to steal assorted devices to create a "quantum enhancer" which would increase her powers 1,000 times.
 With such power, Lightwave would be able to control the GuardStar satellite which orbits the Earth and controls all defense systems and communications systems for the United States.
 Mason expects world conquest since he controls Lightwave.

-Iceman, Firestar, and Spider-Man attempt to stop Lightwave.
-However, she is powerful enough to defeat them.
+Iceman, Firestar, and Spider-Man attempt to stop Lightwave, but she is powerful enough to defeat them.
 Aboard a space vessel, Buzz Mason forces Iceman into outer space, dooming Iceman if he remains there for long.
 Spider-Man convinces Lightwave to realize that the half-brother she loves is in mortal danger.
 Her reaction breaks Mason's control over her, and she saves Iceman and disables Mason long enough for Spider-Man to subdue him.

 Presumably, with Mason's role realized, S.H.I.E.L.D. restores Lightwave's good standing.
 As this is Lightwave's only appearance, her fate is unknown.

 Namor

-He appeared in the "7 Little Superheroes" episode of Spider-Man and His Amazing Friends, alongside Captain America, Shanna the She-Devil, and Dr. Strange.
+Namor appeared in the episode "7 Little Superheroes", alongside Captain America, Shanna the She-Devil, and Doctor Strange.
 Another episode featured someone dressed as the Sub-Mariner.

 Uncle Ben Parker

-Uncle Ben appears in the Spider-Man and His Amazing Friends episode "Along Came Spidey" voiced by Frank Welker.
+Uncle Ben appears in the episode "Along Came Spidey", voiced by Frank Welker.
 He is featured in Spider-Man's flashback of his origin.

 Aunt May Parker

-Aunt May appeared several times in the course of Spider-Man and His Amazing Friends voiced by June Foray.
+Aunt May appeared several times in the course of Spider-Man and His Amazing Friends, voiced by June Foray.
 The Spider-Friends secretly operated in her house.

 Shanna the She-Devil

-Shanna the She-Devil appeared in the Spider-Man and His Amazing Friends episode "7 Little Superheroes", voiced by Janet Waldo.
+Shanna the She-Devil appeared in the episode "7 Little Superheroes", voiced by Janet Waldo.
 She was summoned to Wolf Island by Chameleon alongside other heroes Spider-Man, Iceman, Firestar, Captain America, Namor, and Doctor Strange.
 She is referred to as Shanna the Jungle Queen rather than the She-Devil however.

 S.H.I.E.L.D.

-S.H.I.E.L.D.'s first television appearance was in the Spider-Man and His Amazing Friends episode "Mission: Save the Guardstar".
+S.H.I.E.L.D.'s first television appearance was in the episode "Mission: Save the Guardstar".